 Music Composition, Performance, & Audio Production

-Research areas include real-time computer music programming, real-time performances issues for humans and computer, contemporary music aesthetics, and analysis.
+Research areas include real-time computer music programming, real-time performances interactions for humans and computer, contemporary music aesthetics, and analysis.
+Publications are listed in reverse chronological order.

 * ** *** ***** ********